Begin Main Content Area

 LEA - Local Educational Agency, which includes school districts (SDs), charter schools (CSs), intermediate units (IUs), career and technical education centers (CTCs), approved private schools (APSs), private residential rehabilitative institutions (PRRIs), and chartered schools for the deaf and blind.

-NCES#- NCES School District/Entity ID: This field displays the 7-digit school district/ entity identification number.
-The first 2 digits of the 7-digit ID identify the state and the last 5 identify the school district/entity.
-Put together, they make a 7-digit unique ID code for each school district/entity.
-(National Center for Education Statistics)
+NCES#- NCES School District ID: This field displays the 7-digit school identification number.
+The first 2 digits of the 7-digit school district ID identify the state and the last 5 identify the district ID.
+Put together, they make a 7-digit unique ID code for each school district.
+(Search for Public School Districts (ed.gov))

 Planned Uses of Funds - Remaining funds that have been earmarked or budgeted for specific purposes are considered "Planned Uses" of Remaining Funds.
 The Department acknowledges these plans may change; please provide the State's most current information regarding budgeted or earmarked uses of remaining funds.